nedsantiago/science-symposium/README.md

 ollama list
 ```

+### Final Thoughts
 Hope you enjoyed the event!

-PS: For those who attended the Science Symposium, thank you!
+For those who attended the Science Symposium, thank you!

 I also (secretly) taught you how to program with shell scripts!
 A programming
 language that can automate tasks on your computer.
 All the commands we used
 was part of your OS's shell scripts language.
 It was very basic, but I hope
 it opens doors for you in the future.

+Finally, there's still so much more functionality in ollama than what I
+presented.
+Please look at the project's github to know more about Ollama
+and Llama.

+**Ingat!**